 ~$17 (19 oz)

-✅ Strengths: Three essential ceramides plus hyaluronic acid in the MVE slow-release base.
-Actively repairs the skin barrier while providing sustained hydration.
+Strengths: Three essential ceramides plus hyaluronic acid in the MVE slow-release base.
+Supports the moisture barrier while providing sustained hydration.
 National Eczema Association Seal of Acceptance.
 Exceptional value at 19oz.

 Check Price on Amazon